top of page

 Many people who have experienced religious trauma struggle to assert their own boundaries and advocate for their needs, particularly if they were taught to prioritise obedience and submission within their religious community.
 This is especially true for women or those who experienced other types of marginalization within their religious community.
 After leaving a religious community, relationships with family or friends who are still inside the community often become very complex, and strong boundaries become more necessary, but survivors struggle with knowing how to set those boundaries and feeling like they have the right to set them.

 It's important to note that the impact of religious trauma can vary widely from person to person.
 No two of my clients have had exactly the same experience.
-Seeking support from mental health professionals, engaging in therapy or support groups, and finding affirming communities can be essential steps toward healing and recovery.
+Seeking support in the form of religious trauma therapy from mental health professionals, engaging in therapy or support groups, and finding affirming communities can be essential steps toward healing and recovery.
 If you identify with one or any of these struggles, I encourage you to reach out to one of our therapists to discuss strategies to improve your quality of life.

 Recent Posts